Children & Parenting

 - With whom a child spends time – the person/s a child is to spend time with.

-A court can make parenting orders setting out each person’s responsibility for a child, including:
+A court can make parenting orders setting out each parent’s responsibility to make decisions for a child, including:

 - With whom a child lives;